2009–10 Euro Hockey Tour

 2009–10 Euro Hockey Tour is the 14th edition of Euro Hockey Tour.
 There are only four teams: Czech Republic, Finland, Russia and Sweden are competing.

 Format

 The tournament consists of four stages: Czech Hockey Games in Czech Republic, Karjala Tournament in Finland, Channel One Cup in Russia and LG Hockey Games in Sweden.
 The intervals between stages are usually from 1 month to 3 months.
-In each phase teams played six games.
+In each phase teams played three games.